-Do you want to know how to clean a panini maker the easy way?
+Do you want to know how to clean a panini maker (or quesadilla makers) the easy way?
 Then keep on reading to find out all the details you need to know in our handy how-to guide.

 Who doesn’t love a nice, toasty sandwich, right?
 But, it’s often the clean-up that can give people pause before pulling out their grill.
 It doesn’t have to be terrible though!

 A healthy and clean panini can only be the work of a top-of-the-line panini press.
 But that can’t be possible if the sandwich maker isn’t properly cleaned or maintained from time to time.

 Most of the kitchen appliances are pretty easy to use, but perhaps the most challenging part of it is the cleaning.
 It’s what often puts off a lot of people from owning these nifty gadgets.
 But part of owning a panini press or grill comes with the mindset of being able to clean it as well.
 The use and cleaning are a package deal and there’s no way around it.

 If you want to learn how to clean a panini press, this is the article for you.
 And if you do it just right, you can have your grill cleaned in just under a minute.
 But before we get to the maintenance part, let’s have a look at some of the challenges that many go through in cleaning this appliance.

 If you were to assume that a panini press can easily be cleaned like other kitchen utensils such as a pot or toaster oven, you’d be really disappointed.
 In truth, the cleaning procedure required for this device is tricky due to the following two reasons: